SGMLSigma Lithium Corporation Common Shares

 Why is SGML on Broken Stocks?

 SGML qualifies for the Amber List on decline sigma.
-The recent drop measures 6.0σ over a 10-bar window — large enough that even a small percentage drop is structurally significant given the stock's typical day-to-day volatility (5.07%).
+The recent drop measures 7.8σ over a 20-bar window — large enough that even a small percentage drop is structurally significant given the stock's typical day-to-day volatility (4.98%).
+It additionally carries a Recovering badge — see below.

 Is SGML a falling knife?